Incident Runbooks

 Things deployed in the customer environment that are needed to run the business, such as applications, devices, interfaces, and locations. such as applications

-An entity type representing software applications deployed in the customer environment that are monitored for performance and anomalies., devices
+An entity type representing software applications deployed in the customer environment that are monitored for performance and anomalies. (including application at a location

-An entity type representing network interfaces on devices that are monitored for performance metrics and anomalies., and locations
+An entity type representing network interfaces on devices that are monitored for performance metrics and anomalies..
+The platform correlates the resulting indicators

 A set of one or more indicators that have been correlated based on certain relationships, such as time, metric type, application affected, location, or network device. an associated runbook based on that source entity type.